rkilchmn/frontac24/README.md

 a bank account inquiry on a different bank account, the tabs have the bank account names rather than the duplicate title "Bank Account Inquiry".

+## Change Quick Entries maintenance to use drop down menu instead of table

+FA uses a table to select and modify quick entries.
+If many quick entries are used, this table quickly grows to an unmanageble size, and it becomes time-consuming to scroll down the page to edit the quick entry data.

+BF replaces the table with a drop down menu.
+Advantages are easy search, eliminates scrolling down the page to edit the data, presents an identical interface to other FA pages (like GL Accounts, etc), and reduces and reuses existing code.